The front vs mid engine debate, we all know that vehicles with the engine mounted at the front end is

 popular than the front mid mounted engine.

-I can only give you definite answers for the front vs mid engine if this explanation is split into two
+I will define the answers for the front vs mid engine debate as I split the explanation into two parts,

 The front mounted engine is the better alternative.